 A child who physically hurts another child is encouraged to explain his/her actions and feelings and to nurture the other child.
 Teachers always assist children who are hurt.
 Teachers also ensure that children who demonstrate inappropriate behavior know that they are not "bad" children.
-It is our goal to help children learn new skills to deal with their behavior.
+It is our goal to help children learn new skills to deal with their behavior and as such adults will suggest alternate, acceptable behaviors to children whenever necessary.